o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-linking-to-the-amazon-lex-console.md

 ---
-description: ' Go directly to the &LEX; console from the Speech Recognition Cloud Gem Portal. '
+description: ' Go directly to the Amazon Lex console from the Speech Recognition Cloud Gem Portal. '
-title: Linking to the &LEX; Console
+title: Linking to the Amazon Lex Console
 ---
 # Linking to the Amazon Lex Console {#cloud-canvas-cloud-gem-speech-recognition-cgp-linking-to-the-amazon-lex-console}